wiz0u/WTelegramClient/README.md

 Please don't use this library for Spam or Scam.
 Respect Telegram [Terms of Service](https://telegram.org/tos) or you might get banned from Telegram servers.

 Developers feedbacks are welcome in the Telegram support group [@WTelegramClient](https://t.me/WTelegramClient)
-You can also check our [Frequently Asked Questions](https://github.com/wiz0u/WTelegramClient/blob/master/FAQ.md) for more help and troubleshooting guide.
+You can also check our [📖 Frequently Asked Questions](https://github.com/wiz0u/WTelegramClient/blob/master/FAQ.md) for more help and troubleshooting guide.

-If you like this library, please [consider a donation](http://wizou.fr/donate.html). ❤ This will help the project keep going.
+If you like this library, please [consider a donation](http://wizou.fr/donate.html).❤ This will help the project keep going.